V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 How to avoid boredom ?
 - Follow your swatha dharma that is do which is interested to enjoyable to you
-- Enjoy simple actions in our daily day t
+- Enjoy simple actions in our daily day to day lifes( Brushing your teeth, Bathing, Drinking water)
+- Enjoy your work, if you enjoy your work it becomes relaxation to you.
+- Go in-depth in your field

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1NDA1MDE4NF19
+eyJoaXN0b3J5IjpbLTEyMDA0Mzk3MTNdfQ==
 -->